friedrith/social-media-feed/README.md

 ## Roadmap

-Some features are missing to have a complete user experience
+Some features are missing to have a complete user experience and a stable project:

 - persisting session so the user is not required to log at each hard refresh (conflicts with next.js)
 - improve test coverage: only few tests have been written to show the capabilities